AckerlyXu/heima/articles/media-services/media-services-rest-get-started.md

 ## Prerequisites
 The following prerequisites are required to start developing with Media Services with REST APIs.

-- An Azure account.
+* An Azure account.
 For details, see [Azure Trial](https://www.azure.cn/pricing/1rmb-trial/).
-- A Media Services account.
-To create a Media Services account, see [How to Create a Media Services Account](./media-services-portal-create-account.md).
+* A Media Services account.
+To create a Media Services account, see [How to Create a Media Services Account](media-services-create-account.md).
-- Understanding of how to develop with Media Services REST API.
-For more information, see [Media Services REST API overview](./media-services-rest-how-to-use.md).
+* Understanding of how to develop with Media Services REST API.
+For more information, see [Media Services REST API overview](media-services-rest-how-to-use.md).
-- An application of your choice that can send HTTP requests and responses.
+* An application of your choice that can send HTTP requests and responses.
 This tutorial uses [Fiddler](http://www.telerik.com/download/fiddler).

 The following tasks are shown in this quickstart.

-1. Start streaming endpoint (using the Azure portal).
+1. Start streaming endpoint (using the Azure Classic Management portal).
 2. Connect to the Media Services account with REST API.
 3. Create a new asset and upload a video file with REST API.
 4. Encode the source file into a set of adaptive bitrate MP4 files with REST API.
 5. Publish the asset and get streaming and progressive download URLs with REST API.
 6. Play your content.

+>[!NOTE]
+>There is a limit of 1,000,000 policies for different AMS policies (for example, for Locator policy or ContentKeyAuthorizationPolicy).
+You should use the same policy ID if you are always using the same days / access permissions, for example, policies for locators that are intended to remain in place for a long time (non-upload policies).
+For more information, see [this](media-services-dotnet-manage-entities.md#limit-access-policies) topic.

 For details about AMS REST entities used in this topic, see [Azure Media Services REST API Reference](https://docs.microsoft.com/rest/api/media/services/azure-media-services-rest-api-reference).
 Also, see [Azure Media Services concepts](./media-services-concepts.md).

-## Start streaming endpoints using the Azure portal
+## Start streaming endpoints using the Azure Classic Management portal

 When working with Azure Media Services one of the most common scenarios is delivering video via adaptive bitrate streaming.
 Media Services provides dynamic packaging, which allows you to deliver your adaptive bitrate MP4 encoded content in streaming formats supported by Media Services (MPEG DASH, HLS, Smooth Streaming) just-in-time, without you having to store pre-packaged versions of each of these streaming formats.

 >[!NOTE]
 >When your AMS account is created a **default** streaming endpoint is added to your account in the **Stopped** state.
 To start streaming your content and take advantage of dynamic packaging and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the **Running** state.

 To start the streaming endpoint, do the following:

-1. Log in at the [Azure portal](https://portal.azure.cn/).
+1. Log in at the [Azure Classic Management portal](https://manage.windowsazure.cn/).
-2. In the Settings window, click Streaming endpoints.
+2. Click Streaming endpoints.
 3. Click the default streaming endpoint.

     The DEFAULT STREAMING ENDPOINT DETAILS window appears.